MA in Rhetoric and Writing

 - English 596: Portfolio (at least 1 hour)

-All MA students in Rhetoric and Writing must demonstrate competence with a grade of B or better through a second semester, second-year level course or through a graduate-level reading course in a language other than English.
-Course work from previous institutions, course work at UNM, and CLEP or UNM-administered tests may be used to fulfill the language requirement.
-Language course credits cannot be used as part of the 32-hour degree requirement.
-With the approval of the major advisor and the ACGS, students in the MA program in Rhetoric and Writing may substitute competence with a research skill such as Computer Science or Statistics for their one required foreign language.
+All MA students in Rhetoric and Writing must demonstrate competency with a grade of B or better through a second semester, second-year level undergraduate course or through a graduate-level reading course in a language other than English.
+Coursework from previous institutions, coursework at UNM, or tests administered either by UNM or CLEP may be used to fulfill the language skill requirement.
+Student may use English 547 (Introduction to Old English) and 548 (Advanced Old English) to fulfill competency.
+With the approval of the major advisor and the ACGS, students in the MA program in Rhetoric and Writing may substitute competency with a research skill such as a computer-programming language or Statistics for their required language skill.
+Competency in the research skill can be established by the completion of a second-semester, second-year course with a grade of B or better or two graduate courses.
+Language skill course credits cannot normally be used as part of the 31 credit hours required for the degree.